-White husky is one kind of Siberian husky but this color is very rare.
-The white huskies are friendly, fastidious, and dignified.
+White husky is one kind of Siberian husky, but this color is very rare.
+The white huskies are friendly, meticulous, and dignified.
 This breed color is unofficial.
 The American Kennel Club does not hold registration.

 The white color is not one of the original color markings for the Siberian husky.
-White Siberian Huskies are actually quite rare.
-The Siberian Husky is a medium size working dog breed that originated in Northeast Asia.
+White Siberian Husky is quite rare.
+The Siberian Husky is a medium-sized working dog breed that originated in Northeast Asia.
 The first dogs arrived in the Americas 12,000 years ago.

-Siberian Huskies were used for centuries by the Chukchi Tribe, off the eastern Siberian peninsula to pull sleds, herd reindeer and as a watchdog.
+Siberian Husky was used for centuries by the Chukchi Tribe off the eastern Siberian peninsula to pull sleds, herd reindeer and as a watchdog.

 Different names or Types